us-ts/bundlemonkey/README.md

 - **Module Bundling**

 - **Type-Safe Header Comments**
   Write userscript header metadata in a type-safe and straightforward way.
-This not only minimizes errors but also makes your code much more maintainable 🛡️.
+This not only minimizes errors but also makes your code much more maintainable.

 - **Watch mode**